wtang053/Studybook/README.md

 	Use networking to allow other people who share the same class to appear in their class (Done)

-	Create a “Study” button (Working on it)
+	Create a “Study” button (Done in another way)

 WANT-TO